tcbeutler/node-training/README.md

 This parameter is a callback function to tell mocha the unit test is complete.
 Use this any time you're unit testing asynchronous code.

+###Step 4 - Swagger.
+Run `git checkout step-4 -f`
+Run `npm start`
+Navigate to localhost:1337/docs and check out swagger's ability to make API calls!

 ####Steps
 1. Open app.js.
 We now have express and our calculator.
-2. Create a new express app.o
+2. Create a new express app.
 3. Create a route in express to `/calc` that allows operations to be performed.
     - It should take a query string with the following parameters:
         1. op - add, multiple, divide, etc